Can SpaceX land a rocket with 1/2 cm accuracy?

 SpaceX has said that they use radar altimeters to measure distance to the ground on Falcon 9 landings, which helps constrain the vertical axis error.
 That would help here as well, though the Super Heavy booster is coming down on an irregular pad rather than a flat landing zone, so a radar return signal would be harder to interpret reliably.

 Could you use other real-time distance measurements like laser rangefinding or visual processing?
 I don’t think so – the surface of the vehicle is too irregular to get a reliable fix point, especially while it is moving, and these are vulnerable to smoke/fog/gas/ambient lighting.
-Technologies like Ultra Wideband are vulnerable to multipath reflections and attenuation by the booster’s steel walls, and aren’t more accurate than RTK anyway.
-It is possible that SpaceX has found a proprietary technique for more accurate localization, but at this point we are speculating.
-And I would point to the SpaceX design philosophy that “the best part is no part” if that extra accuracy isn’t needed.
+Technologies like Ultra Wideband ranging are vulnerable to multipath reflections and attenuation/wave guiding from the booster’s steel walls, and aren’t more accurate than RTK anyway.
+Millimeter-level localization is bordering on impossible to solve in a robust way at the scale, speed, and dynamism of a landing.
+Core to the SpaceX design philosophy is deleting parts that aren’t needed – “the best part is no part” – and I expect SpaceX would avoid the effort if that extra accuracy isn’t needed.
 As we’ll see below, it’s not.

-So 0.5 cm position accuracy is not possible with applicable technologies.
+So landing with 0.5 cm position accuracy is not possible.
 I think the most likely scenario is that Bill misspoke and meant to say “half a meter” or “centimeters level accuracy” and conflated the two.

 Just how small half a centimeter is compared to the landing pins, from twitter